warpdynamicsltd/level/README.md

 ```
 git clone git@github.com:warpdynamicsltd/level.git
 ```
-To install **Level compiler** execute the following commands in your terminal:
+To install **Level compiler**, go to the root directory of this project.
+Assuming you are still where you ran `git clone` you can go there by

 ```
 cd level
 ```
+and run the following command in your terminal:
 ```
 ./install.sh
 ```